portainer/portainer/README.md

 * Minimal dependencies - I really want to keep this project a pure html/js app.
 * Consistency - The web UI should be consistent with the commands found on the docker CLI.

+## Supported Docker versions

+The current Docker version support policy is the following: `N` to `N-2` included where `N` is the latest version.

+At the moment, the following versions are supported: 1.9, 1.10 & 1.11.

 ## Run

 ### Quickstart